ImadYamane/mad_app/README.md

 ## System Requirements ##

-1. Get your environment installed. for more info see the  http://gitlab.webdev.wlw.de/webdevs/docker-compose project.
+1. Get your environment installed.
+For more info see the  http://gitlab.webdev.wlw.de/webdevs/docker-compose project.
 2. Maven 3.0.0 or newer, to build and deploy the examples
     * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.
     * If you have installed Maven, you can check the version by typing the following in a command line: